KevinDepedri/Novel-Class-Discovery/autoNovel/README.md

 ### Mnist with domain shift experiment

 1. The dataset will be automatically downloaded by running the code.
 The main problem in here is that you need to retrain the 3 steps to be able to work with these stuff.
-You can download our weights using script called "download_mnisit_weights.sh".
+You can download our weights using script called ``download_mnisit_weights.sh``.
 Use this command to download the weights

    ```bash
    sh scripts/download_mnisit_weights.sh
    ```

 2. Passing the dataset_name should be enought to allow you to use the Mnist or Mnisit mixed dataset

-   1. Passing "mnisit" leads to load the mnist dataset containing the first 5 classes from the normal mnist and the second 5 classes from the mnist-m dataset.
+   - Passing ``mnisit`` leads to load the mnist dataset containing the first 5 classes from the normal mnist and the second 5 classes from the mnist-m dataset.
-   2. Passing "mnisit_base" lead to loading the full mnist dataset containing all the 10 classes.
+   - Passing ``mnisit_base`` lead to loading the full mnist dataset containing all the 10 classes.
 This can be used as baseline.

 3. you are able to to run the three steps using this code.